nompute/node-mysql-pool/Readme.md

 The node-mysql-pool works even with unknown forks of node-mysql, as long as

-* the last parameter of a method is callback function
+* the last parameter of any method is the callback function,
-* you connect using `connect()`, disconnection using `end()`,
-* the constructor gets an object containing the parameters,
-* no events are emitted when supplying a callback function, and
+* no events *at all* are emitted when supplying a callback function, and
-* the when the first parameter of a callback is set, it denotes an error.
+* when the first parameter of a callback is set, it denotes an error.

 Otherwise the requirements are the same as for [node-mysql](https://github.com/felixge/node-mysql/blob/master/Readme.md).